Barack Obama: Post-presidency (2017–present)

 In February 2021, Obama and musician Bruce Springsteen started a podcast called Renegades: Born in the USA where the two talk about "their backgrounds, music and their 'enduring love of America.'"
 Later that year, Regina Hicks had signed a deal with Netflix, in a venture with his and Michelle's Higher Ground to develop comedy projects.

 On March 4, 2022, Obama won an Audio Publishers Association (APA) Award in the best narration by the author category for the narration of his memoir A Promised Land.
 On April 5, Obama visited the White House for the first time since leaving office, in an event celebrating the 12th annual anniversary of the signing of the Affordable Care Act.
 In June, it was announced that the Obamas and their podcast production company, Higher Ground, signed a multi-year deal with Audible.
 In September, Obama visited the White House to unveil his and Michelle's official White House portraits.
 Around the same time, he won a Primetime Emmy Award for Outstanding Narrator for his narration in the Netflix documentary series Our Great National Parks.

+In 2022, Obama opposed expanding the Supreme Court beyond the present nine Justices.

+In March 2023, Obama traveled to Australia as a part of his speaking tour of the country.
+During the trip, Obama met with Australian prime minister Anthony Albanese and visited Melbourne for the first time.
+Obama was reportedly paid more than $1 million for two speeches.

+In October 2023, during the Gaza war, Obama declared that Israel must dismantle Hamas in the wake of the Hamas-led attack on Israel.
+Weeks later, Obama warned Israel that its actions could "harden Palestinian attitudes for generations" and weaken international support for Israel; any military strategy that ignored the war's human costs "could ultimately backfire."

+In July 2024, Obama expressed concerns about Biden's campaign viability after his critically maligned debate performance against former president Trump.
+On July 21, Biden withdrew his candidacy and swiftly endorsed Vice President Harris right after to run as the Democratic nominee.
+Obama endorsed Harris alongside his wife Michelle five days later and delivered a speech at the 2024 Democratic National Convention formally endorsing her.
+He joined Harris on the campaign trail in October, traveling to various swing states and emphasizing her record as a prosecutor, senator, and vice president and advocating for increased voter turnout, and his criticisms of Donald Trump and the Republican Party were widely reported by various media outlets.
+After Trump was declared the winner of the election on November 6, Obama and Michelle congratulated him and Vice President–elect JD Vance while praising the Harris campaign and calling on liberal voters to continue supporting democracy and human rights.

+Obama attended the second inauguration of Donald Trump in January 2025.